 iii.
 Lights: Why use your electric lights when you can steal sunlight?
 Gone are the days of archaic systems.
 Butler’s Sunlite Strip and RetroLite have paved the way for “borrowed light”.

-There are a myriad of structural options available to every designer.
+There is a myriad of structural options available to every designer.
 It’s nice to know that, when applicable, the pre-engineered option can reduce the initial investment, accelerate the schedule and minimize maintenance and operations.